Industry Specialty

 Top EdTech UX Agencies in Europe

-There are 15 EdTech-specialized UX agencies in Europe.
-The top-ranked for 2026 are Cyber-Duck, Musemind, and Fourmeta, with average rates around €80-150/hr.
-Key hubs include London, Berlin, Lisbon.
+There are 25 EdTech-specialized UX agencies in Europe.
+The top-ranked for 2026 are Cyber-Duck, Halo Lab, and BIRD UX, with average rates around €80-150/hr.
+Key hubs include London, Berlin, Warsaw.

 These agencies understand learning science—not just interfaces.
 They know that success isn't measured by engagement metrics but by whether people actually retain what they learned.
 Deep expertise in accessible adaptive experiences, gamification that motivates without manipulating, and mobile-friendly multi-stakeholder systems where students, teachers, parents, and admins all need fundamentally different things from the same product.